eFrim1/plantuml-batch-exporter/README.md

 python batch_export.py diagrams.puml --docker
 ```

-Output PNG files are saved to the current directory.
+Output PNG files are saved to the current directory ./exported .
 Use `-o <DIR>` to specify a different output folder.

 ## Options